armadsen/ORSSerialPort/README.md

     ORSSerialPort *port = [ORSSerialPort serialPortWithPath:@"/dev/cu.KeySerial1"];

-Note that you must give `+serialPortWithPath:` the full callout ("cu.*") path to the device, as shown in the example above.
+Note that you must give `+serialPortWithPath:` the full path to the device, as shown in the example above.

 Each instance of `ORSSerialPort` represents a serial port device.
 That is, there is a 1:1 correspondence between port devices on the system and instances of `ORSSerialPort`.
 That means that repeated requests for a port object for a given device or device path will return the same instance of `ORSSerialPort`.